Pike Creek Valley Running Club of Delaware

 of the activity in question.
 Finally, you must use a periodical training model that builds a solid

-foundation, implements strength gains, include sport specificity, and gives adequate time for recovery.
+foundation, implements strength gains, include sport specificity, and gives adequate time for recovery. - Safety considerations.

 Get training on the proper form and technique of exercises from